mhschenk/powerpuff/README.md

 ## Third Entry - March 3, 2020

 Our model is now complete!
 This entry serves to explain the performance of our final model.
+We've added a couple extra layers.
+Below you can find our new architecture.

+We got our new results by changing the architecture slightly and tuning hyper parameters using kerastuner (link).
+Our final performance is as follows: